mohamedla/Ciphers_Encryption/README.md

 # Ciphers_Encryption
 An GUI application that encrypt and decrypt multi ciphers (Caesar, Monoalphabetic, Playfair, Vigenere, Rail Fence)

+Must have python 3 installed in your device

 That GUI take 3 inputs
             - First the mode take (encrypt or e or decryption or d)
             - Second the text(message) you want to proccess